-The factors to be considered in the formulation and evaluation of the scenarios are described in the following sections.
+The factors to be considered in the formulation and evaluation of the scenarios are described below.

-4.2 Overview of the scenario approach
+4.2 Overview of the Scenario Approach

-A range of Classification Scenarios will be defined that describe alternative Class and EC configurations for the study area.
-The outcomes of these scenarios will be analysed over a defined time period, under a range of assumptions regarding projected population and economic growth, water demand management measures and overall water demand.
-Climate change is considered in the future development scenarios and is not specified separately as a climate change scenario.
-The result will be to estimate the costs of additional water supply measures that would need to be brought online in order to meet the demands.
+A range of Water Resource Classification Scenarios will be defined that describe alternative Class and EC configurations for the study area (Figure 4.1).
+The outcomes of these scenarios will be analysed over a defined time period, under a range of assumptions regarding climate change, projected population and economic growth, water demand management measures and overall water demand.

+The result will be to estimate the costs of additional water supply measures that would need to be brought on line in order to meet the demands.
 This cost will be compared to the benefits of the Reserve.